“I think a lot of people are reading too much into this—organized religion or war or whatever.

 So I guess it’s okay to weep, to mourn, but you have to stop eventually and live your life too, or you’ll miss all the good bits in between the sad bits?

-I pretty much agree with the explanation above—courtesy of telegramsam17—about “The Weeping Song” by Nick Cave & The Bad Seeds feat.
+I pretty much agree with the explanation above—courtesy of telegramsam17/YouTube—about “The Weeping Song” by Nick Cave & The Bad Seeds feat.
 Blixa Bargeld (The Bad Seeds, Einstürzende Neubauten) co-lead “Father” vocals.

 Yes, true, this is a weeping song.
 But I won’t be weeping long.